Jesse1211/SpringFramework/README.md

 ### Spring Data JPA: database operations

-Set up repo as interface: `CrudRepository<type, id_type>` provides the implementation of methods for db operation.
+Set up repo by building an interface which includes the implementation: `CrudRepository<type, id_type>` provides the implementation of methods for db operation.